-The SST anomaly data as given in Figs. 13 and 14 reveal anomalous warm conditions off Greenland and in the Labrador Sea throughout all months of 2006.
-Maximum warming exceeded 3 K during July (Fig. 14), least warming occurred in December when SSTs were 1.5 K warmer-than-normal.
+The SST anomaly data as given in Figs. 15 and 16 reveal anomalous warm conditions off Greenland and in the Labrador Sea throughout all months of 2007.
+Maximum warming exceeded 2 K during July (Fig. 16), least warming occurred in December when SSTs were 1.0 K warmer-than-normal.
+Compared to the previous year, SSTs cooled by about 1K.
+Except for July and August, there are colder-than-normal surface waters at the Greenland coast.
+This points at the influence of the sea ice on the SSTs.